rock-core/rock-and-syskit/source/workspace/os_dependencies.html.md

 When using the platform package manager, one does not list the package manager's name, but resolves packages by the platform name and (optionally) version.
+Autoproj auto-detects the platform, and knows which package manager should be used.
 For instance, Ubuntu 16.04 would be listed as:

 ~~~
 package_name: